OpenTreeOfLife/treemachine/README.md

 make neo4j
 ```

-You can move the neo4j directory wherever you like, but make sure that it is on your path.
+You can move the neo4j directory wherever you like.

 ## Compiling treemachine-LITE

-NOTE: The script for compiling the server plugins will delete the treemachine-LITE jar in the target directory (and the opposite is true - compiling the jar in the target dir will delete the server plugins).
+NOTE: The script for compiling the server plugins will delete any command-line jar in the target directory (and the opposite is true - compiling the command-line jar will delete the server plugins from the target directory).
 You can rebuild either just by running those scripts again.

 ### Command-line version